ComputationalDesignLab/surrogate-methods/books/setup.md

 ## Step 3: Installing packages

-In this step, you will install some basic packages which you will need during the first few lectures.
+In this step, you will install some basic packages which you will need for first few sections.
-You will install many other packages as the semester progresses.
+You will install many other packages as you go through the book.

 1. Open Anaconda Prompt.
 Again, make sure that you use the run as administrator option when opening Anaconda Prompt.
 Activate the environment which you created in the last step.

-    > **_NOTE:_** ``pip`` will be the main installer we will be using in this class.
+    > **_NOTE:_** ``pip`` will be the main installer we will be using in this book.
 We will not be using conda to install any package. conda is just used as an environment manager.

     After activating the environment, you can run ``pip list`` to see the packages installed using